01 – Fidel Castro completes 30 years in power in Cuba.

 02 – Three Anglican clergymen disrupt a church service in Rome attended by the Archbishop of Canterbury, Dr Robert Runcie, accusing him of betraying Protestant Britain.
 The demonstrations are part of an ongoing campaign against Archbishop Runcie’s vision of universal primacy.

-05 – The Dalai Lama is named the winner of the Nobel Peace Prize.
+05 – The Dalai Lama is named the winner of the Nobel Peace Prize for his advocacy of non-violence in the struggle to liberate Tibet from Chinese rule.

 05 – US television evangelist Jim Bakker is found guilty of fleecing his followers of some $158 million.

-06 – Screen veteran Bette Davis dies in Paris, France.
+06 – Screen veteran Bette Davis dies in Paris, France, aged 81.

 07 – Gorbachev begins a visit to East Germany and tells his hosts it’s time for change.